§ 4860 Short title [Expires July 1, 2019, by its own terms]

 As used in this subchapter the following terms shall have the following meanings:

-(1) "Authorized player" means an individual located in Delaware, who is not a prohibited player, that participates in an interactive fantasy sports contest offered by a registrant.
+(2) "Authorized player" means an individual, who is not a prohibited player, that participates in an interactive fantasy sports contest offered by a registrant.

-(4) "Director" means the Director of the Commission.
+(5) "Director" means the Director of the Delaware Division of Gaming Enforcement.

-(5) "Entry fee" means cash or cash equivalent that is paid by an authorized player to an operator or registrant to participate in an interactive fantasy sports contest offered by such operator or registrant.
+(7) "Entry fee" means cash or cash equivalent that is paid by an authorized player or an authorized Delaware player to a registrant to participate in an interactive fantasy sports contest offered by such registrant.

 a.
 Entered more than 1,000 contests offered by a single operator or registrant.